 - Personnel rosters

 - Training logs

 In fact, reviewing records is a primary reason for our visit.
 We will let you know before our visit the records we need to review so you can prepare.

 We looked at Snohomish County Fire District 21’s fire engines.
 The district has two engines, a tender (water carrier), a command vehicle, and an ambulance.

 Snohomish County Fire District 21 has a command vehicle for firefighting.

 We already had some of the other information we needed — on the water system, communications system, building codes, and fire marshal duties — from recent visits to other locations earlier this year.
 For example, Snohomish County Fire District 21 uses the county for building code and fire marshal duties and receives alarm notifications through a county dispatch center that serves multiple departments in the county.
 WSRB recently visited these facilities, so there was no need to revisit them during this trip.

 This visit, like every visit, was just one part of the PC evaluation process.
 Before the visit, we reviewed the information we already had on the district and planned our interview to be as productive as possible.
 Now that the visit is complete, I’ll review the documentation and crunch the numbers.
 Then, I’ll work with the rest of the Public Protection team to conduct a quality review and finalize the district’s updated PC.

-If you have questions about how the PC evaluation process will work for your community, call our customer service team at 206-217-0101, Monday through Friday, 7:30 a.m. to 4 p.m. and ask to be connected to the Vice President of Public Protection.
+If you have questions about how the PC evaluation process will work for your community, contact our Product Solutions team at 206-217-0101, Monday through Friday, 7:30 a.m. to 4 p.m., and ask to be connected to the Vice President of Public Protection.